carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 - "Conda is a platform agnostic, open source package and environment management system."
 - "Using a package and enviroment management tool, such as Conda, facilitates reproducibility of research workflows."
 ---

 ## Why should I use a package and environment managment system?

+Package management...

+An environment managment system solve a number of problems commonly encountered by (data) scientists.

+* An application you need for a research project requires different versions of Python or different versions of various Python packages from the versions that you are currently using.
+* An application you developed as part of a previous research project worked fine on your system when you submitted the project for review but now no longer works on your current system.
+* You need to make sure that the code for a joint research project works on your collaborator's computer.
+* You need to make sure that a machine learning application that you are developing on your local machine works properly on your remote cluster.

+As we will see an environment management system that enables you to set up a new environment containing the Python version and the versions of packages that are completely compatible for each research project is a good solution to these problems.

+## Why Conda and not pip+virtualenv or Pipenv?

+### Conda and pip can be used together

+### Performance

 ## What is Conda?